S O L O M O N "SOL" S T A R

 (Sections published 1901)

-sound in judgment; full of resources in emergency; energy unbounded, and a public
+in judgment; full of resources in emergency; energy unbounded,

 The